mirkobrombin/myarchlinux/Desktop.md

 ```

 ### Taskbar
-Let's add icons in a dock style container with:
+Let's add icons in a taskbar style container with:
 ```
-yay -S xfce4-docklike-plugin-git
+yay -S xfce4-taskbar-plugin-git
 ```

 ### Systemtray